aminel91/interview-10/README.md

 5. Something is ambiguous, and I don't know what to do?

  The first thing is: don't get stuck.
-We really don't want to trip you up unintentionally , we are just attempting to see how you approach problems.
-That said, there are intentional ambiguities in the specification, partly to see how candidates fill in those gaps, and partly because the specification is written in English.
+We really don't want to trip you up unintentionally, we are just attempting to see how you approach problems.
+That said, there are intentional ambiguities in the specification, partly to see how you fill in those gaps, and partly because the specification is written in English.

- If you really feel stuck, the first preference is for you to make a decision and document it with your submission - in this case there is really no wrong answer.
+ If you really feel stuck, our first preference is for you to make a decision and document it with your submission - in this case there is really no wrong answer.
 If you feel it is not possible to do this, just send us an email and we will try to clarify or correct the